 Not this time.
-I am leaving this article hanging in the shadow of threat, reminding those who read it that to reach the excellence we so dream of, we often need a Gandalf to get us going, because we are too Hobbit-like to mobilize ourselves.
+This time I’m leaving this article hanging in the shadow of threat, reminding those who read it that to reach the excellence we so dream of, we often need a Gandalf to get us going, because we are too Hobbit-like to mobilize ourselves.

 Of course for Gandalf to reach out to us there has to be something sinister stirring in the shadows.
-Without it, magic and inspiration have no reason to energize the mindless lands of the mundane.
+Without it, magic and inspiration have no reason to energize the mindless lands of Middle Earth.

 So we need a savior to guide us, to help us along the way.
 To remind us that getting out of our comfort zone is a risk worth taking and a chance well worth it, one that will lead us out of the shadow, into the light.